Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Spazio Restaurant in Riyadh

 Spazio is a favorite of Prince Waleed bin Tala, the billionaire nephew of the Saudi King.
-It serves Italian cuisine with other international dishes, the center of the venue is set up as a sushi bar in Art Deco style.
+It serves Italian cuisine with other international dishes, and the center of the venue is set up as a sushi bar in Art Deco style.

 Also, once done with their culinary experience, guests are encouraged not to miss the incredible sky bridge experience at the top of the building.